Kidney Pain vs. Back Pain: Symptoms, Causes, and Treatment

 Many people mistake their kidney problems for back pain and may brush them off, ignoring the problem until treatment becomes critical.
 If there is any sign that you are suffering from a kidney problem, it is likely that resolving this issue will reduce your back pain.
 It is important to seek specialized care as soon as possible in these scenarios.

-If your back pain does not have any characteristics of a kidney problem and you do not have reason to believe you suffer from a kidney condition, it is likely that the source of your discomfort lies in your musculoskeletal system and you should begin there.
+If your back pain does not have any characteristics of a kidney problem and you do not have reason to believe you suffer from a kidney condition, it is likely that the source of your discomfort lies in your musculoskeletal system, and you should begin there.
 An experienced chiropractor, like those on the team at AICA Conyers, will be able to perform an initial evaluation and help determine what may be the cause of your symptoms.

-AICA Conyers has diagnostic imaging available onsite as well as a team of multidisciplinary experts who can assist in not only diagnosing your condition but also creating a treatment plan.
+AICA Conyers has diagnostic imaging available onsite and a team of multidisciplinary experts who can assist in not only diagnosing your condition but also creating a treatment plan.
 While we do not offer care for kidney disease, anything originating in your back will be addressed by our chiropractors, physical therapists, and pain management specialists.
 If the issue is severe or persistent, we can also engage with orthopedists and neurologists as a part of a comprehensive plan of care.

 As specialists in car accident injuries, AICA Conyers has also seen our share of patients with both back injuries and kidney injuries.
 We are able to treat the former while referring you to other experts on the latter, ensuring that your care covers your entire body and that your recovery is holistic.
 Contact us today for your first consultation or to be evaluated after an accident.